edgelesssys/contrast/dev-docs/security-overview.md

 #### **Sidecar container**

-- Runs continuously alongside the application container, functioning as a network proxy.
+- Runs as a sidecar container alongside the application, providing a network proxy.
-- Encrypts all pod network traffic using mutual TLS (mTLS) based on certificates provided by the service mesh.
-- Activated via annotations in the deployment YAML.
+- Activated via annotations in the deployment YAML, enabling per-workload configuration of ingress and egress behavior.
-- Ensures all traffic passes through the proxy by configuring `iptables` rules.
+- Handles ingress traffic by default, redirecting it through the proxy using `iptables` and intercepting it via [TPROXY](https://docs.kernel.org/networking/tproxy.html).
+  - Ingress can be disabled entirely or configured to skip client authentication.
+- Egress traffic is not redirected by default but can be explicitly routed through the proxy if required.
-- Uses [**Envoy**](https://www.envoyproxy.io/) to manage mTLS encryption for both incoming (ingress) and outgoing (egress) traffic.
+- Based on [**Envoy**](https://www.envoyproxy.io/), managing mutual TLS (mTLS) encryption for ingress and egress traffic.
-  - Employs [TPROXY](https://docs.kernel.org/networking/tproxy.html) for handling ingress traffic.
-- Its integrity is similarly enforced through the security policy.
+- The proxy’s integrity is enforced through the same security policy as the application container.
-- For more details, see [the service mesh documentation](https://docs.edgeless.systems/contrast/components/service-mesh#ingress).
+- For more details, see the [service mesh documentation](https://docs.edgeless.systems/contrast/next/components/service-mesh).

-✅ This setup ensures that the CVM can be reliably attested and that all communications remain end-to-end encrypted.
+This setup ensures that the CVM can be reliably attested and communications is sufficiently protected.

-### 6️⃣ Workload entry into the Contrast service mesh
+### 6️.
+Including workloads in the Contrast service mesh

 #### 1. The Init container inside the CVM pod generates a cryptographic key pair (private and public).

 - The private key remains securely inside the CVM and is never exposed externally.

-#### 2. The Init container requests a service mesh certificate from the Contrast coordinator via rRPC, providing its public key.

-#### 3. The Contrast coordinator (acting as a client) establishes an attested TLS (aTLS) connection with the Init container of the CVM pod (server) on the worker node:
+#### 2. The Contrast coordinator (acting as a client) establishes an attested TLS (aTLS) connection with the Init container of the CVM pod (server) on the worker node:

 - The TLS protocol is extended to include attestation verification of the server.
 - The worker node must successfully pass attestation against the defined manifest before the TLS connection is fully established.
 - Only after successful attestation does the coordinator issue a valid service mesh certificate.

+#### 3. The Init container requests a service mesh certificate from the Contrast coordinator via rRPC, providing its public key.

 #### 4. The coordinator securely delivers the service mesh certificate (signed by the Intermediate CA) to the Init container.

-- Additionally, it provides a secret seed used for key recovery purposes.
+- Additionally, it provides a workload seed.

 #### 5. The Init container encrypts the service mesh private key for persistent storage:

-- Derives a key encryption key from the provided secret seed.
+- Derives a key from the provided workload seed.
-- Applies [LUKS encryption](https://access.redhat.com/solutions/100463) to securely store the encrypted key on an untrusted persistent volume.
+- Applies [LUKS encryption](https://access.redhat.com/solutions/100463) to securely store the encrypted service-mesh private key and certificate chain on an untrusted persistent volume.

-✅ These steps ensure that only attested workloads can join the trusted service mesh.
+These steps ensure that only attested workloads can join the trusted service mesh.
 By relying exclusively on this service mesh for communication, workloads and data owners have assurance that they're interacting solely with trusted services defined by the configured manifest.

-### 7️⃣ **Verifying cluster integrity**
+### 7️. **Verifying cluster integrity**

 The data owner or workload operator verifies the integrity and confidentiality of the Kubernetes cluster using the Contrast CLI.